DRAG

 Payment

-• In-Person Application: For foreigners, especially first-time applicants, it is recommended to apply in person at a customer service office.
+• In-Person Application: For foreigners, especially first-time applicants, it is highly recommended to apply in person at a customer service office rather than online.

 • Address Registration: Address registration and getting a utility bill in your name are linked.
 You can begin the address registration process with a notarized rental agreement or a commitment letter from the property owner.